HolographicWings/TierOverflowLib/README.md

 ## Manual Installation (Not recommended, use [Satisfactory Mod Manager](https://ficsit.app/))
 1. Download the mod from the [mod page](https://ficsit.app/mod/TierOverflowLib).
-2. Open the downloaded file as a zip with >inrar or 7-Zip:
+2. Open the downloaded file as a zip with Winrar or 7-Zip:
 3. Open the folder coresponding to your OS.
 4. Go in the install directory of the game (eg; C:\Program Files (x86)\Steam\steamapps\common\Satisfactory) then in it's mod folder (.\Satisfactory\FactoryGame\Mods) and create a new folder named "TierOverflowLib".
 5. Drop the content of the folder you opened in the step 3, inside of this new TierOverflowLib folder.